Does critical illness insurance cover COVID-19?

 Critical illness insurance policies may cover up to 26 diseases or illnesses.
 This insurance provides a lump-sum payment if you should be diagnosed with one of these illnesses.
 While COVID-19 is not a covered condition, other illnesses or conditions caused by COVID-19 may be covered by critical illness insurance.

 Since the start of the COVID-19 pandemic, over 1.5 million Canadians have been diagnosed with the rapidly spreading virus and tens of thousands of people have died from it.
 The scale of the virus—in Canada and the world—has had enormous repercussions on healthcare systems, economies, and societies in general.
-In addition to this, the pandemic has raised new and important questions for life insurance providers and people with life insurance and critical illness insurance coverage.
+In addition to this, the pandemic has raised new and important questions around covid for life insurance providers and people with life insurance and critical illness insurance coverage.

 Though COVID-19 is no longer considered a global health emergency, the pandemic is still ongoing.
 So, we want to shed some light on how the virus factors into existing and new critical illness insurance policies.
 Looking at whether you can get COVID-19 insurance coverage, whether a previous diagnosis will exclude you from critical illness insurance policies, and more.